Intelligence Agents FAQ

 Most common causes:

-• Balance threshold not met — your wallet balance is below the configured minimum.
+- Balance below minimum — your wallet is below your configured minimum-balance floor.

-• Daily trade limit reached — check your max daily trades setting.
+- Daily trade limit reached — check the daily cap on the Trades tab.

-• Score thresholds too high — try switching the signal preset to FRONTLINE or BLITZKRIEG to see more signals.
+- Conviction threshold too high — try switching to FRONTLINE or BLITZKRIEG on the Signals tab to see more proposals.

-• ATR floor too high — the current market may be below your configured volatility floor.
+- Volatility floor too high — current market may be too quiet for your configured floor.

 My trade didn't execute even though the signal was generated.